 Birds are wild animals.
 Therefore, it can be challenging, if not impossible, to predict and control their behaviour.
 But like people, birds are creatures of habit.
 So, if everything stays the same, they will not react.
-Though when the surroundings change, the birds react by taking off.
+Though when the surroundings change, birds typically react by taking off.

 The most important step in keeping pest birds away is to prevent them from settling down in the first place.
 This is key when dealing with flocks of birds.
 Once you have one gull resting on your facility, it is only a matter of time before the headcount increases drastically.

 It can be hard to avoid birds if your business is surrounded by an abundance of food such as crops in a field or an ocean full of fish and shellfish.
 Prevention in terms of scaring off the birds before they settle down is even more important if your offshore facility lacks human activity like an unattended oil rig or an offshore substation.